water tower over the roof line showing a variety of modern roof styles

 Policy NM3: Land East of Caird Avenue

-3. The green infrastructure scheme shall comprise:
+4. The green infrastructure shall comprise:

 1. an effective landscape buffer to screen the adjoining minerals operations, the employment land from residential development and to screen Carrick Way Woodland a Site of Importance for Nature Conservation;